 Student loans are an investment in your future.
-And just like a home loan or a credit card, you are borrowing on the condition that you will pay it back.
+And just like a home loan or a credit card, or the services like I need Money Today ASAP – you are borrowing on the condition that you will pay it back.
 I don’t know of any circumstances where you pay your mortgage every month for 18 years and one day your lender calls and says, “You don’t have to pay any more!
 The house is yours!”
 It just doesn’t happen.
 Obama’s recent “Student Loan Overhaul” is a real slap in the face to faithful borrowers.
 Of course, if you work for the government for 10 years, your debt will be relieved.
 But now, after 20 years of faithful repayments while working in any sector, the government will excuse your loans.
 How does this make sense?
 And how is it fair?
 It increases the costs of future loan holders who will essentially be repaying the debt of those who were pardoned from paying.

 Sure, it all goes back to the morals and current direction of our country.
 What are we teaching youth?
 It’s okay to default.
 You don’t have to fulfill contractual agreements to repay funds.
 The government will bail you out and pay it for you.